carpescientiam/CAES-optimization/README.rst

 3. Optimization
 -------------------

-In order to run a operation optimization you need additionally two files as provided as "cost_example" and "prices_example".
+In order to run an operation optimization additionally two files need to be provided in a format as the files "cost_example" and "prices_example".
 The cost_example file should carry the operation costs.
-The optimizsation performs based on those provided two files.
-To run the optimization you need to run the following command:
+The optimizsation performs based on those two files.
+To run the optimization is run the the following command:

 .. code:: python

      caes.optimize('prices_example', 'cost_example', grid_num)

 The optimization method firstly executes a polynomic linear fit of the plan characteristics before the optimization itself.
-The name of your cost and preice files are given as a string and grid_num is a integer defining the nodes of your fit.
+The name of your cost and price files are given as a string and grid_num is a integer defining the nodes of your fit.
 To get the polynomic coefficients of your fit run the command:

 .. code:: python